 There are many benefits to joining a buying group, such as lower cost of goods purchased from vendors, lower shipping costs, centralized ordering, and support from the organization itself.
 We discuss all the benefits in more detail.

 - Increased “purchasing power”

-Buying groups combine the purchasing power of different businesses to negotiate better discounts that result in an item level price not attainable by most single companies.
-The simple fact is that the more you buy, the bigger the discount you can negotiate for.
+Small businesses can leverage their buying power by joining a buying group.
+These groups combine the purchasing power of multiple businesses to negotiate better discounts that would otherwise not be attainable by a single company.
+The more businesses join the group, the more significant the discount they can negotiate with suppliers.
 Being that there are about 30.2 million small businesses in the US.
 Imagine what kind of purchasing power you can have when you join up with even a handful of them.

 - Reduced costs for purchasing goods and services